Albert-Z-Guo/Networking/03 ICMP Ping and Traceroute/README.md

 Part 2: <br />
 `traceroute.py` traces the route from a host to any other host in the world.
 It sends ICMP echo (ICMP type `8`) messages to the same destination with increasing value of the time-to-live (TTL) field.
 The routers along the traceroute path return ICMP Time Exceeded (ICMP type `11`) messages when the TTL field become zero.
 The final destination sends an ICMP reply (ICMP type `0`) messages on receiving the ICMP echo request.

+Note that `ping.py` and `traceroute.py` are tested in Python 2.7.17 only.
+Python 3 may have some compatibility problems.

 ### References
 - [Internet Control Message Protocol (ICMP) Parameters](https://www.iana.org/assignments/icmp-parameters/icmp-parameters.xhtml)
 - [A Primer On Internet and TCP/IP Tools](https://tools.ietf.org/html/rfc1739)